-Arjun Anand Standard Level of Support Provided Comments Substantial Moderate Minimal None MATH MATH M1: Sees themselves as a mathematician, & recognizes & values the contributions of mathematicians from various cultural backgrounds.
-M2: Makes sense of problems and perseveres when solving problems.
-Ob-1 Arjun described addition as, "I put this one and then I put this one."
-We worked on using the words "together," "In all," and "adding" with counters.
-M3: Communicates their reasoning effectively, and Ob-2 Arjun correctly sorted flat (2D) and solid (3D) shapes, with the exception of the cylinder.
+Amount of Support Provided Comments Strengths Obser- vation Period Substantial Moderate Minimal None M1: Sees themselves as a mathematician, & recognizes & values the contributions of mathematicians from various cultural backgrounds.
+Ob-1 Ob-2 Ob-3 Ob-4 M2: Makes sense of problems and perseveres when solving problems.
+Ob-1 Ob-2 Ob-3 Ob-4 M3: Communicates their reasoning effectively, and Ob-1 Ob-2 Arjun described addition as, "I put this one and then I put this one."
+We worked on using the words "together," "in all," and "adding" with counters.
+Arjun correctly sorted flat (2D) and solid (3D) shapes, with the exception of the cylinder.
 Arjun said the cylinder was a circle so he put it with the square and triangle.
 When asked probing questions, Arjun stated the shape was a circle but also solid so he wanted to choose both categories. critiques the reasoning of others.
-Ob-3 o Subtraction: Arjun watched his partner draw five circles and then cross out two circles.
+Ob-3 Ob-4 Subtraction: Arjun watched his partner draw five circles and then cross out two circles.
 He said, "why did you put an x on two cookies?" and his partner indicated it was because he ate two of the "cookies."
-Ob-4 o Arjun was able to describe several attributes of a basketball (light, round, not flat) with no assistance.
+Arjun was able to describe several attributes of a basketball (light, round, not flat) with no assistance.
 He said, "But the baseball is smaller than the basketball because it fits in my one hand."
 M4: Develops and values multiple ways to solve problems.
-M5: Attends to precision when solving mathematical problems.
-M6: Recognizes & creates patterns.
-M7: Counts to tell how many, compare, or order sets of objects.
+Ob-1 Ob-2 Ob-3 Ob-4 M5: Attends to precision when solving mathematical problems.
+Ob-1 Ob-2 Ob-3 Ob-4 M6: Recognizes & creates patterns.
+Ob-1 Ob-2 Ob-3 Ob-4 M7: Counts to tell how many, compare, or order sets of objects.
+Ob-1 Ob-2 Ob-3 Ob-4

-We provide a structured online observation spreadsheet, called Seeing Strengths, to guide and record observations of children's developing strengths.
-The spreadsheet is created with individual children's names and photos in the column headings and strengths organized by domain within the row headings.
-These strengths typically reflect clusters of standards rather than just a single standard, making them a powerful and relatively efficient foci for observation.
+We provide a structured online observation spreadsheet, called "Seeing Strengths," to guide and record observations of children's developing strengths.
+The spreadsheet is created with individual children's names and photos in the column headings and Strengths organized by domain within the row headings.
+These Strengths typically reflect clusters of standards rather than just a single standard, making them powerful and relatively efficient foci for observation.

 The spreadsheet offers space to record brief comments about observed strategies or skills, evidence of content knowledge, or other dispositions for each child.
-There is also a set of four checkboxes for each strength: substantial, moderate, minimal, or none.
-These checkboxes don't put the onus on the child but rather refer to the amount of support the teacher needs to provide for the child to show this strength.
+There is also a set of four checkboxes for each Strength: substantial, moderate, minimal, and none.
+These checkboxes don't put the onus on the child but rather refer to the amount of support the teacher needs to provide for the child to show this Strength.
 Teachers may work in the Seeing Strengths spreadsheet during the day or during a reflective period of the teacher's choosing.
-We also provide prompts in some lessons that offer an especially good opportunity to observe for a specific strength.
+We also provide prompts in some lessons that offer especially good opportunities to observe for specific strengths.